OliPelz/GenomeRNAi-bootrap-REST/Install.md

+instruction for installing this project this is a MEAN stack application

+prequesites for MEAN (please install on your OS)
+* node.js (and npm)
+* mongodb
+* bower (a package manager for adding client-side javascript dependancies, e.g. for installing angularjs or jquery etc. to your project)

-instruction for running this project clone the project change to project dir, type
+first git clone the project
+change to project dir, type

 to load all dependent libraries (this will download packages from the internet) use